-The financial statements comprise:
+The financial statements, included within the Annual Report and Financial Statements, comprise:

-- the statement of financial position as at 31 December 2015; - · the statement of comprehensive income for the year then ended; - · the statement of changes in equity for the year then ended; - the statement of cash flows for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.
+- the Statement of financial position as at 31 December 2016; - · the Statement of comprehensive income for the year then ended; - · the Statement of cash flows for the year then ended; - · the Statement of changes in equity for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.

-Certain required disclosures have been presented elsewhere in the Annual Report, rather than in the notes to the financial statements.
+Certain required disclosures have been presented elsewhere in the Annual Report and Financial Statements, rather than in the notes to the financial statements.
 These are cross-referenced from the financial statements and are identified as audited.